 - It should be noted that “to the end” is a common euphemism for “without end” when there is no known end in sight.
 See Irenaeus Against Heresies Book V, Chap 16, Par 1 and Saint Victorinus’ Commentary on Revelation, Par 16.
 Jesus Christ Himself says that, “I am with you always, to the end of the age” (Matt 28:20).
 Obviously, the implications is not that Christ will not be with the saved at some point.
 The opposite is being communicated: Christ will always be with Christians, until the second coming–which He then continues to abide with Christians.

 Hart makes factual errors.
 He repeats the urban legend that universalism “was not” rejected at the fifth ecumenical council (p.
 4).
-Session 8, Chap 5:11 (p.
-123-124, Vol 2, of Price’s translation) when the aforementioned council explicitly asserts that “Origen” and his “impious writings” have already been “condemned and anathematized by the holy catholic and apostolic Church” and anathematizes all that agree with him.
-Obviously, the only document that could have been had in mind by the council fathers was the 543 synod of Constantinople which in its ninth anathema records:
+During Session 8 (Chap 5:11; p.
+123-124, Vol 2, of Price’s translation) the aforementioned council explicitly asserts that “Origen” and his “impious writings” have already been “condemned and anathematized by the holy catholic and apostolic Church” and anathematizes all that agree with him.
+As we discussed elsewhere, one of the specific documents the council in mind by the council fathers was the 543 synod of Constantinople which in its ninth anathema records:

 If anyone says or holds that the punishment of demons and impious human beings is temporary and that it will have an end at some time, and that there will be a restoration of demons and impious human beings, let him be anathema (p.
 281 of Price’s translation).